MageKing17/SpaceWar/readme.txt

 Wental		- Purple (the dreaded Icelaser!)
 Riftbound	- Black fading to Yellow (because... well, it looks cool)

-You choose either the "Classic" or "S:BitI" theme when you start an instant action round or create a new character (or, for extra silliness, you can choose "Super-Combo" and play with both sets at the same time).
+You can choose a theme when you start an instant action round or create a new character, but your only choice will be "Space: Battles in the Infinite" unless you add a new theme.

 Characters have a specific theme they always play with, but you can always just edit your character file to change their theme (it's the third line in the .chr